matwilso/matwilso.github.io/quotes.md

 "If it's long it's wrong.
 If it's tight it's right" - elon (on time schedules)

 "It is important to view knowledge as sort of a semantic tree--make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to." - elon

+# Life

+"Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have." -pg

+"Good procrastination is avoiding errands to do real work" -pg

+"Unproductive pleasures pall eventually.
+After a while you get tired of lying on the beach.
+If you want to stay happy, you have to do something." -pg

 # Obsession